NPS Returns vs. Other Investments: Which Wins for Your Retirement?

 returns to investors in

 the range of 13-16%.
-NPS accounts may provide the ability to change the method of management at
+NPS accounts may provide the ability to switch fund managers at any time to produce the best returns.

 Inflation Hedge